alangmartini/Crystal-Kemal-Jennifer-Layered-API/README.md

 API build for a Code Challenge from a job posting.
 It uses [Crystal](https://crystal-lang.org/), a programming language with ruby-like sintax and performance close to C.

+It was developed using TDD principles and OOP.
+Trying my best to apply SOLID principles and Clean Code in a Layered Architecture.
+Contains Unit and E2E tests.

 ### Built With
 - Docker